Town & Country (magazine): Spin-off

 In September 2003, a spin-off magazine entitled, Town & Country Travel, appeared.
 It is published quarterly.
 In September 2007, Town & Country Travel launched a travel website and a staff travel blog.
 There is a special edition of the magazine focusing on wedding planning.
 In the past decade, the magazine has also published several etiquette, wedding and lifestyle guidebooks.
 Among the most recent books published by the magazine is "Modern Manners: The Thinking Person's Guide to Social Graces," released in 2005 and edited by Town & Country senior editor Thomas Farley.

 In 2003, Town & Country released Town & Country Weddings, which is published twice yearly.

 The first international version of the magazine, called Town & Country Philippines, was launched by Summit Media in 2007.

 A British Town & Country magazine was launched by Hearst Magazines UK, a subsidiary of Hearst Corporation, in May 2014.

+In popular culture

+In the 1997 movie Midnight in the Garden of Good and Evil, John Cusack's character John Kelso was sent to Savannah, Georgia, to cover one of antiques dealer Jim Williams's coveted Christmas parties for Town & Country.